aniketrajnish/Unity-Collider-Optimizer/README.md

 #### Usage
 * Download the `collideroptimizationpackage_2d_v003.unitypackage` package from the [Releases](https://github.com/aniketrajnish/Unity-Collider-Optimizer/releases/).
 * Import all the assets from the package in your unity project.
-* Attach the `PolygonColliderOptimizer.cs` scrpit on your 2D sprite.
+* Attach the `PolygonColliderOptimizer.cs` script on your 2D sprite.
 * Adjust the `optimizationFactor` to control the amount of optimzation you need.

 https://github.com/aniketrajnish/Unity-Collider-Optimizer/assets/58925008/74f5bdd1-f5c8-4c44-b745-78211919aae3